 Release Date: September 27, 2013

-National Gallery of Art Announces Virginia Dwan Collection Promised Bequest and Exhibition for Reopening of East Building, From Los Angeles to New York: The Dwan Gallery 1959–1971
+National Gallery of Art Announces Virginia Dwan Collection Promised Bequest and Exhibition for Reopening of East Building, Los Angeles to New York: Dwan Gallery, 1959–1971

-Washington, DC—The National Gallery of Art announces a major promised bequest of 250 objects from the Virginia Dwan Collection, including distinguished works by renowned artists Robert Smithson, Yves Klein, Ad Reinhardt, Agnes Martin, Dan Flavin, Walter De Maria, Carl Andre, Robert Morris, Sol LeWitt, Fred Sandback, Michael Heizer, and Jean Tinguely, among others.
+Washington, DC—(Updated: July 28, 2016) The National Gallery of Art announces a major promised bequest of 250 objects from the Virginia Dwan Collection, including distinguished works by renowned artists Robert Smithson, Yves Klein, Ad Reinhardt, Agnes Martin, Dan Flavin, Walter De Maria, Carl Andre, Robert Morris, Sol LeWitt, Fred Sandback, Michael Heizer, and Jean Tinguely, among others.

 Recognized as a “legendary dealer, the grande dame of the avant-garde” (The New York Times, May 11, 2003), Virginia Dwan (b.
 October 18, 1931) is an American collector, art patron, philanthropist, and former owner and executive director of Dwan Gallery Los Angeles (1959–1967) and Dwan Gallery New York (1965–1971).

 The promised bequest is comprised of 250 works by 52 artists, including 34 sculptures, 15 paintings, 159 prints and drawings, 39 photographs, two films, and one set of artist’s books.
 In addition, Dwan donated two outright gifts of sculpture—Robert Smithson’s Glass Stratum (1967), and Non-Site #1 (Pine Barrens, New Jersey) (1968), as announced by the National Gallery of Art in July 2013.